Tamar Braxton Files for Divorce From Vincent Herbert

 "After all these years he STILL hates when I sing in his ear #Tamar&Vince," she wrote.

-In August 2016, TMZ reported that Braxton and Herbert got into a domestic dispute at an Atlanta hotel, during which he reportedly bit her hand.
-No arrests were made and no ambulance was called.
+In August 2016, TMZ reported that Braxton and Herbert got into a domestic dispute at an Atlanta hotel, quoting a friend as saying he bit his wife's hand.
+The report was never confirmed, no arrests were made and no ambulance was called.
 The two were seen walking and holding hands at an airport the following day and did not comment on the report.

 When asked about the reports about their marriage, Braxton later told paparazzi, "Just because somebody says something does not make it law and I'm not gonna defend my relationship to anybody.
 Ever.
 This is a marriage.
 This is not a baby daddy, this not my boyfriend.
 We don't live together.
 This my husband for 13 years so everybody else, have several seats."

-Weeks later, the couple were reportedly involved in another domestic violence dispute, this time in their home in Calabasas, California.
+Weeks later, The Daily Mail reported that earlier in the year, the couple were involved in a different domestic violence dispute, this time in their home in Calabasas, California.
 No arrests were made.

 News of Braxton and Herbert's divorce comes two weeks before the November 9 premiere of the final season of their WE tv reality show Tamar and Vince, a spinoff of Braxton Family Values.